 Welcome to the Developer Diary thread for my CoG project, Royal Affairs!
 This is a standalone game that takes place several years after Crème de la Crème, with a brand new player character.

 The story so far: I started working on this game on 9th April 2020.
-Currently I’m writing Chapter 4, and the game is around 93K words.
-The demo showcases the first two chapters, and is around 50K words total.
+Currently I’m writing Chapter 7, and the game is around 165K words.
+The demo showcases the first three chapters and the first chunk of Chapter 4, and is around 97K words total.

 As the middle child of the Westerlind royal family you live a charmed, if sheltered, life.
 But with the royal family facing criticism for being out of touch with the lives of ordinary Westerlind people, it’s time for you to leave your gilded home and prepare to take on more royal duties!
 You’re headed to Archambault Academy, where you will study leadership, rhetoric, and politics and be moulded into the perfect royal scion … and, likely, with a perfect royal betrothal on the horizon.